We invite you to learn more about our program and curriculum.

 Hebrew Through Movement, a fun, active, interactive program designed to teach basic common words and phrases in Hebrew, continues during this year and students will add to their verbal and auditory vocabulary.
 An introduction to the Hebrew alphabet is also a fundamental part of the second grade experience which encourages reading readiness for the following year.
 Students will also be treated to beautiful art projects that underscore the values they are learning.
 Cooking classes bring holiday observation to life as the students learn to prepare holiday-specific foods while learning about the origins of the celebrations and the symbolism of the various foods used in preparation.

-Third grade also marks the moment when students begin to decode and read Hebrew which prepares them for the start of their B’nei Mitzvah prayer mastery beginning the following year.
+Third grade also marks the moment when students begin to decode and read Hebrew in preparation for the start of their B’nei Mitzvah prayer mastery beginning the following year.
+As in all grade levels, building a sense of community within the classroom is an essential component of our program and we support new and existing relationships among the students through games, activities and discussions.

 In fourth grade, our students are encouraged to grapple with their concept of and belief in God.
-Deep, rich, meaningful discussions and activities enable students to give voice to the questions they may never have had the opportunity to ask and to consider ideas that elicit new understandings for them.
-They will also delve further into Torah study through a close reading and analysis of more of the events and characters from Genesis.
+Deep, rich, meaningful discussions and activities enable students to give voice to the questions they may have never had the opportunity to ask and to consider ideas that elicit new understandings for them.
+They will also delve further into Jewish values and philosophy through the lens of how it relates to themselves.

-Beginning their formal B’nei Mitzvah prayer mastery, students are guided and supported through their mastery of the Barchu, Shema, and V’ahavta.
-By the end of the year, they will be able to read, chant, explain the meaning of, and demonstrate the choreography for each of these essential prayers.
+Beginning their formal B’nei Mitzvah prayer mastery, students will be able to read, chant, explain the meaning of, and demonstrate the choreography for each of the prayers they learn.

 Students in sixth grade learn about the religious and cultural customs that bind us together as a community at WBT and one people, worldwide.
-They will be studying about each major lifecycle event, as honored and celebrated by Jews, here and abroad.
+They will be studying about each major lifecycle event as honored and celebrated by Jews, here and abroad.
 These events include: birth, bris/naming, b’nei mitzvah, confirmation, weddings, and funerals.
+Since sixth grade students are largely consumed with how they fit in to their surroundings, community is built in the classroom through meaningful conversations and activities that occur in an emotionally safe environment that is underscored by foundational Jewish values of how we treat others.

-In Hebrew, students will be guided through mastery of the Torah and Haftarah blessings and Nissim B’Chol Yom.
-This completes the requisite prayers and allows students to begin all other preparations for their B’nei Mitzvah, including the creation of their own, hand painted, silk tallit.
+In Hebrew, students continue mastery of the remainder of the requisite B’nei Mitzvah prayers and allows students to begin all other preparations for their B’nei Mitzvah, including the creation of their own personally designed, hand painted, silk tallit.